maitrebitcoin/bitcoin-bitvm-compiler/README.md

 - linux : create a makefile
 - check for unused inputs instead of a "no more gates" error
 - command line option to test the generated circuit
-- opitmise the generated circuit
+- optimise the generated circuit